 It’s a wonderful summer day and you’re headed out to kayak for the first time.
 What should you wear?
 You want to stay comfortable and be not too hot, not too cold, and not feeling like a soggy sponge all day.
 You don’t want to get sunburn so sun protection is important too.
-Your clothing choice can make or break your day kayaking.
+In the spring, fall, and winter cold water and air means hypothermia is a threat too.
+Your clothing choice can make or break your kayaking adventure.
 You want to know what to wear kayaking in the summer.

 Now we’ll get to the specifics of what items you should wear and bring with you when you head out kayaking the first time.

-Bathing suits are great to wear kayaking.
-They are perfect for getting wet.
+Bathing suits are great to wear for warm weather kayaking They are perfect for getting wet.
 If it’s a nice warm day and the water temperature isn’t too cold that’s all you really need.
 Maybe a quick drying shirt and shorts to go with it.

 Technical Shirt, Quick Drying Shirt or Rashguard

 Rashguards are made of lycra/spandex and are quick drying, comfortable when wet and most are also protect you from UV.
 They make great shirts to wear while kayaking.
-They will protect you from the bright summer sun and stay dry and comfortable.
+This thin layer will protect you from the bright summer sun and stay dry and comfortable.
+They help you feel cool on hot weather days with warm water.
 Any other synthetic quick drying shirt will work great too.
 Cotton isn’t great because once it gets wet it doesn’t dry that quick.
 It loses all insulating value once it’s wet also.
 Cotton is a great material to wear if you want to feel soggy cold and wet.

 Board Shorts, Quick Drying shorts